 Introducing Glassmkr: bare metal monitoring built by operators

-Three tools, one philosophy: Dashboard (SaaS dashboard), Bench (MCP servers for AI agents), and Crucible (open-source agent).
-Built by operators with a decade of bare metal experience across 67 global locations.
+Two pieces, one philosophy: Crucible (the open-source agent) plus Dashboard (the optional SaaS).
+Built by operators with a decade of bare metal experience across 60+ global locations.

 Qwen3.6 vs Gemma 4 benchmark: thinking mode cost 7x latency for no material quality gain